mdsanima-dev/mdsanima-dev/docs/project/theme.md

-If you want to check what changes have been made please check the `mdsanima.css` file which is in `/docs/_static/` directory on this package repository and you can also see it in [changelog](../development/changelog/).
+If you want to check what changes have been made please check the `mdsanima.css` file which is in `/docs/_static/` directory on this package repository and you can also see it in [changelog](../development/changelog/) pages.

 You can navigate through the documentation by using the keyboard with the Left Arrow {kbd}`<` or Right Arrow {kbd}`>` key.